-We first validate that the slices can run simultaneously and independently, in this way supporting experimentation in scenarios with multiple slices, each one potentially reconfigured in real time.
+We first validate that the slices can run simultaneously and independently, in this way supporting e.g., experimentation in scenarios with multiple slices, each one potentially reconfigured in real-time.
 To this aim, the experiment starts with two configured slices, each one implementing a periodic request- response service between the UE and a server.
-We emulate these servers being relatively far away by introducing an extra delay of
+We emulate that these servers are relatively far away by introducing an extra delay of 100 ms via the tc command.
+Then, after 20 s, the server of the second slice is moved to the eNB, simulating e.g. the use of a MEC-like solution.
+We represent the obtained performance in terms of average Round Trip Times (RTTs) across 10 repetitions in Fig. 4a.